 Robin Gupta:

 Correct.
-You’re just adding people to maintain your own code base.
-So long story short, when you are doing a buy versus build analysis, cost should be one, but not the defining, angle.
+You’re just adding people to maintain your code base.
+So, long story short, cost should be one, but not the defining, angle when doing a buy versus build analysis.
 There should be other pieces.
-Like what’s the forecast for the amount of resources we lead or the forecast for the amount of maintenance that will do?
-How low code, how low is it actually on the low code spectrum…so costing should be one, but not the defining one.
+What’s the forecast for the number of resources we lead or the amount of maintenance that will be done?
+How low is code?
+How low is it on the low code spectrum?
+Costing should be one, but not the defining one.

 Tara Walton:

 That’s good advice.
-I know it’s something that I’ve definitely struggled with through my career.
-And there’s been more than once where I have written API frameworks, but never quite the same caliber as TestZeus.
-So I’m the person that’s like, “Nope, that’s overwhelming.”
+I know I’ve struggled with it throughout my career.
+I have written API frameworks more than once, but never quite the same caliber as TestZeus.
+So I’m the person who says, “Nope, that’s overwhelming.”

 Robin Gupta:

-Getting started is easy, but running with that car is actually difficult.
+Getting started is easy, but running with that car is tricky.

 Tara Walton: